mtayyab2/mtayyab2.github.io/about-me.md

 - Human Robot Interaction
 - Research Methodology

 I have done projects mostly in machine learning(deep learning as well) algorithms and computer vision, but currently I am eploring LLMs and RAG applications.
-You can check my repos on my Github page (link down at the bottom).
+You can check my repos on my [Github](https:/github.com/mtayyab2).